Multi-peak structure of meson spectral function in magnetic field

 \section{Introduction}

-Quantum Chromodynamics (QCD) phase transitions at finite temperature and density offer profound insights into the nature of strongly interacting matter, as realized in high-energy nuclear collisions and compact stars.
-Strong magnetic fields which can reach up to $10^{19}$ Gauss, ($|eB|\sim 10 m_\pi^2$) in environments such as the early universe, magnetars, and non-central heavy-ion collisions~\cite{Deng:2012aa,Skokov:2009aa,Grasso:2000wj} can significantly influence the behavior of QCD matter.
-At such intensities, QED effects become comparable in magnitude to those of QCD, leading to notable modifications in equilibrium properties.
-These include magnetic catalysis (MC)~\cite{Gusynin:aa,Gusynin:ab}, inverse magnetic catalysis (IMC)~\cite{Bruckmann:2013aa,Bruckmann:2013ab,Chao:2013aa}, as well as low-temperature diamagnetism~\cite{Hofmann:2021aa,Orlovsky:2014aa} and high-temperature paramagnetism~\cite{Endrodi:2013aa,Fayazbakhsh:2014aa,Bali:2014aa}.
-Furthermore, electromagnetic fields give rise to novel non-equilibrium phenomena such as the chiral magnetic effect (CME)~\cite{Fukushima:2008aa,Kharzeev:2008aa,Kharzeev:2015aa}, underscoring the rich interplay between QCD and QED under extreme conditions.
+Quantum Chromodynamics (QCD) phase transitions at finite temperature and density provide important insights into strongly interacting matter, as realized in heavy-ion collisions and compact stars.
+Strong magnetic fields, which can reach up to $10^{19}$ Gauss ($|eB|\sim10m_\pi^2$) in the early universe, magnetars, and non-central heavy-ion collisions~\cite{Deng:2012aa,Skokov:2009aa,Grasso:2000wj}, can significantly modify QCD matter.
+At such field strengths, QED effects become comparable to QCD, leading to phenomena such as magnetic catalysis (MC)~\cite{Gusynin:aa,Gusynin:ab}, inverse magnetic catalysis (IMC)~\cite{Bruckmann:2013aa,Bruckmann:2013ab,Chao:2013aa}, as well as paramagnetic and diamagnetic responses~\cite{Hofmann:2021aa,Orlovsky:2014aa, Endrodi:2013aa,Fayazbakhsh:2014aa,Bali:2014aa}.
+In addition, electromagnetic fields induce non-equilibrium effects such as the chiral magnetic effect (CME)~\cite{Fukushima:2008aa,Kharzeev:2008aa,Kharzeev:2015aa}, highlighting the rich interplay between QCD and QED.